kalavai-net/kalavai-client/README.md

 </div>

-# Kalavai: the first platform for crowdsourcing AI computation
+# Kalavai: the first platform to crowdsource AI computation

 ### Run large AI projects that you couldn't with your own hardware alone